clouren/SLIP_LU/SLIP_LU/README.md

 f (or file) Filename. e.g., ./SLIPLU f MATRIX_NAME RHS_NAME, which indicates SLIPLU will read matrix from MATRIX_NAME and right hand side from RHS_NAME.
 For this demo, the matrix is stored in a triplet format.
-Please refer to SLIP_LU/ExampleMats for some examples
+Refer to SLIP_LU/ExampleMats for examples.

 p (or piv) Pivot_param. e.g., ./SLIPLU p 0, which indicates SLIPLU will use smallest pivot for pivot scheme.
 Other available options are listed